Dog-Friendly Smoky Mountains: Complete Trail Guide

 Dog-Friendly Activities in Gatlinburg

 The Gatlinburg Strip (Parkway): The main street through town, lined with shops, restaurants, arcades, and attractions.
 Dogs on leash can walk the entire strip.
 Many shops allow dogs inside (candy stores, souvenir shops, etc.).
-The atmosphere is carnival-like and entertaining.
+The atmosphere is carnival-like and entertaining — your dog will be a hit.

 Gatlinburg Trail: The 1.9-mile paved trail from Sugarlands Visitor Center to downtown Gatlinburg is the best dog-friendly trail in the immediate area.